ErikPGJ/python_solo/MISC_CONVENTIONS.md

 the beginning of filenames following the official mission-wide filenaming convention (except for case).

-- Always uppercase in this code.
+In this code, DSID is defined to always:

+- Be uppercase.
-- Always excludes "-CDAG".
+- Exclude "-CDAG".

-- Ex: `solo_L2_rpw-lfr-surv-cwf-e_20221006_V01.cdf` is a dataset (file) with DSID = `SOLO_L2_RPW-LFR-SURV-CWF-E`.
+Ex: `solo_L2_rpw-lfr-surv-cwf-e_20221006_V01.cdf` is a dataset (file) with DSID = `SOLO_L2_RPW-LFR-SURV-CWF-E`.

 DST : Instance of class `erikpgjohansson.solo.soar.dst.DatasetsTable`.

 DT : Instance of class `datetime.datetime`.

-DTDN : Data Type Directory Name.
-Standardized (sub)directory name used for SolO L2 & L3 DSIDs in the "IRFU SolO data directory structure".
-See IDDT.
+DTDN : Dataset Type Directory Name.
+Standardized (sub)directory name used for SolO L2 & L3 DSIDs in IDDT and ROC directory structure.
+String constant which is a function of the DSID.

-- Ex: lfr_wf_e.
+- Ex: "lfr_wf_e".

+- DTDNs are only defined for L2 and L3 DSIDs.
-- NOTE: There are no DTDNs for non-L2/L3.
+- There can be multiple DSIDs for the same DTDN.
-- NOTE: ROC defines DTDNs for _L2 & L3 RPW_ datasets via their
+- ROC defines DTDNs for _L2 & L3 RPW_ datasets via their
   directory structure for sharing datasets within the RPWI consortium.
 - DTDNs for (L2 & L3) non-RPW datasets are defined by
   `erikpgjohansson.solo.iddt.convert_DSID_to_DTDN()` and are thus more arbitrary.

 IDDT : IRFU (SolO) Datasets Directory Tree.
-"SolO" is excluded from the name since it is implicit from parent package "solo".
-The way datasets are organized for SolO L2 & L3 datasets at IRFU.
-Directory paths:
+"SolO" is excluded from the abbreviation since it is implicit from parent package "solo".
+Refers to a standardized directory structure in which SolO datasets are organized at IRFU and which is overlaps with the way ROC stores their datasets.
+It is therefore important to compare the two.
-`<instrument>/<DTDN>/<year>/<month>/<dataset file>`.

-- Note: This does not apply to L1.
-- ROC stores non-L2, non-L3 datasets as
+Note: SOAR mirroring requires constructing paths for LL and L1.

+- IDDT:
+  - Is not defined for HK.
+  - L2 & L3
+    - `<instrument>/<level>/<DTDN>/<year>/<month>/<dataset file>`
+  - LL02, LL03, L1, L1R:
+    - `<instrument>/<level>/<year>/<month>/<day>/<dataset file>`
+    - Should possibly ideally use the same exception for L1/L1R SBM1/2 as in ROC's directory structure?
+Otherwise identical to RDDT for L1, L1R.
+  - Covers all SolO instruments.
+- RDDT:
+  - Only covers RPW datasets.
+  - L2 & L3: Same as IDDT.
+  - Non-L2/L3:
     - `{L1,L1R,L1_SBM,L1R_SBM}/<year>/<month>/<day>/<dataset file>`
-    - Note: L1/L1R excludes SBM1/2.
+      - Note: L1/L1R excludes (RPW) SBM1/2.
-- SOAR mirroring also requires constructing paths for storing L1 datasets.
+      - Note: L1 sweeps are a special case.
+      - Note: Subdirectories for days.
+      - Note: No DTDN.
+  - Defined also for other RPW datasets (HK), but that is not relevant here.

+RDDT : ROC's Dataset Directory Tree.
+Refers to a standardized directory structure in which SolO datasets are organized by ROC.
+This is the same directory structure that is used for datasets which are shared inside the RPW consortium.
+See IDDT.

+IRFU, IRF-U : Institutet för Rymdfysik, Uppsala department (Swedish Institute of Space Physics).

 Item ID, item_id : SOAR uses this term in SOAR's datasets tables.
 Subset of SolO dataset file name in SolO's filenaming convention.